emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Inspiring speech
 Buff, Mental\
 10 minutes\
 You spend 10 minutes inspriring your companions.
-Up to 10 creatures who listened to your speech gains 6d8 temporary hit points.
+Up to 10 creatures who listened to your speech gains 6d8 temporary hit points that lasts until the next time you use this Flourish.

 You can use this Flourish once per day.

 ### Knockdown
 Prone\
-Quick action\
+Free action\
 You attempt to knock a foe off balance.
 Make a Melee Strike.
 On a hit, the target is also knocked prone.

 You can use this Flourish once per day.